 LNG emergency response training

-Together Molgas Energia and Barents Naturgass have extensive experience with emergency response training of local fire brigades and other (public) stakeholders.
+Together Barents Naturgass and CCS have extensive experience with emergency response training of local fire brigades and other (public) stakeholders.
 We organizes training sessions for own staff as well as third parties.
 These training sessions include a theoretical part to introduce people to the safety hazards of LNG as well as practical exercises with LNG spills and fires.

 LNG personal protective equipment